 It’s no big deal if this happens, because it’s relatively easy (or so I hear) to reattach the winding stem to the spring.
 Normally, you use a spring winder to safely remove the spring from both the winding stem and the clamp – more on that in a later post.

-Backing up a bit in time, Once I’d let down the springs, I started to disassemble the clock, first removing all the delicate wires, clips, and springs that I could.
+Backing up a bit in time, Once I’d let down the springs, I started to disassemble the clock, first removing all the delicate wires, clips, and springs that I could – taking photos all the while.
 Then I unscrewed the plate that holds the escapement in – something you’d never do before the mainspring is let down – and threaded the escapement and crutch (the part that moves the pendulum) through its hole and out of the clock.

-At this point I ran into a snag: the videos I’d watched all dealt with relatively good-quality clocks, that have snaps and pins holding the parts together.
-Instead, my junker clock had a few parts that I still don’t know how to remove.
+At this point I ran into a snag: the videos I’d watched all dealt with clocks that have snaps and pins holding the parts together.
+Instead, my Goodwill clock had a few parts that I still don’t know how to remove.
 So I decided to throw caution to the wind and undo the front plate – making all the gears fall into a meaningless heap.

 In my next post I clean this clock – or try to.